jeffersongoncalves/lara-zeus-bolt/docs/getting-started/loading.md

 </div>
 ```

-in your app layout add the following where you want the loader to show
+In your app layout add the following where you want the loader to show

 ```html
 <div class="bolt-loading"></div>